History of Thai clothing: Record of Clothing Styles in the Early Ayutthaya Period

+General Ayutthaya Period Clothing Styles

 Historically, both Thai males and females dressed themselves with a loincloth wrap called chong kraben.
 Men wore their chong kraben to cover the waist to halfway down the thigh, while women covered the waist to well below the knee.
 Bare chests and bare feet were accepted as part of the Thai formal dress code, and is observed in murals, illustrated manuscripts, and early photographs up to the middle of the 19th century.
 In the royal court, royalty and nobility men are wearing lomphok, a tall pointed hat, made of white cloth wrapped around a bamboo frame, and Khrui, a light outer garment worn as a gown or robe in certain ceremonial settings.
 Traditional Thai attire has changed significantly throughout the Rattanakosin period.